tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Although TLS 1.3 {{!RFC8446}} encrypts most of the handshake, including the server certificate, there are several ways in which an on-path attacker can learn private information about the connection.
-The cleartext Server Name Indication (SNI) extension in ClientHello messages, which leaks the target domain for a given connection, is perhaps the most sensitive information unencrypted in TLS 1.3.
+The plaintext Server Name Indication (SNI) extension in ClientHello messages, which leaks the target domain for a given connection, is perhaps the most sensitive information unencrypted in TLS 1.3.

-The target domain may also be visible through other channels, such as cleartext client DNS queries, visible server IP addresses (assuming the server does not use domain-based virtual hosting), or other indirect mechanisms such as traffic analysis.
+The target domain may also be visible through other channels, such as plaintext client DNS queries, visible server IP addresses (assuming the server does not use domain-based virtual hosting), or other indirect mechanisms such as traffic analysis.
 DoH {{?I-D.ietf-doh-dns-over-https}} and DPRIVE {{?RFC7858}}